Perkedel Jagung: Easy and Yummy Indonesian Sweetcorn Fritters

 ready cooked perkedel jagung

-6. Shallow fried sweetcorn fritters
+6. Shallow-fried sweetcorn fritters

-The mashed kernels will give more flavour to your corn fritters.
-Also, the juice from the corn kernels can help bind the mixture so that you wonโ€™t need a lot of flour.
-Your Perkedel Jagung will have a taste of proper sweetcorn instead of sweetcorn-flavoured flour fritters.
+The mashed kernels will give more flavor to your corn fritters.
+Also, the juice from the corn kernels can help bind the mixture, so you won’t need as much flour.
+Your Perkedel Jagung will have a taste of proper sweetcorn instead of sweetcorn-flavored flour fritters.

-Things To Enjoy With Your Perkedel Jagung
+Things to Enjoy With Your Perkedel Jagung

 Storage Matter